United Nations Sustainable Development Goals

 End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

 - The Sustainable Garden provides a space for staff, students and the wider community to grow their own food and reconnect with food sources.
 The garden includes medicinal plants, herbs, raised vegetable beds and a forest garden – all providing opportunities for staff and student led food planting on campus.
-Activities in the garden have included a workshop led by a student sustainability architect using indigenous practices to inform sustainable food planting on campus.

 - Our catering service, Great Food at Leeds (GFAL), has held Fairtrade status since 2005, and holds the Sustainable Restaurant Association’s ‘Food Made Good’ sustainability rating across all outlets.
+They help ensure that healthy and affordable options are available across campus.

 - Our state-of-the-art National Pig Centre works to provide new insights into pig welfare and improve the sustainability and efficiency of pig production.
 The centre draws on academic expertise across the disciplines of nutrition, animal behaviour, data analytics, engineering, and atmospheric and climate science.
 Supported by more than £11 million of investment, the facilities make Yorkshire one of the best places in Europe for pig research.